philipturner/MoltenCL/README.md

 # MoltenCL

-The missing OpenCL 3.0 driver for macOS.
+The missing OpenCL 3.0 driver for macOS (or iOS).
 This un-deprecates OpenCL, making Apple devices viable for high-performance computing through an industry-standard API.

 Supported features (not an exhaustive list):
 - half precision